mozilla/rust-components-swift/README.md

 * The `Package.swift` file references `MozillaRustComponents.xcframework.zip` as a Swift binary target.
 * The `Package.swift` file defines an individual module for the Swift wrapper code of each component.
     * Each module references its Swift source code directly as files in the repo.
-    * Each module depends on `MozillaRustComponents` to provide the pre-compiled Rust code.
+    * Each module depends on `MozillaRustComponentsWrapper` which wraps `MozillaRustComponents` to provide the pre-compiled Rust code.

 ## Cutting a new release